Questions & Answers

 The purpose of the 4(d) rule is intended to improve future conditions so that the monarch migratory populations stabilize and grow.
 To save the monarch butterfly we need to (1) achieve a significant increase in the availability of milkweed and nectar plants in monarch breeding and migratory areas; (2) protect and enhance overwintering habitat; (3) avoid and minimize impacts to monarchs and their habitat from insecticides and herbicides; and (4) maintain public support for the conservation of monarch butterflies.

-Our proposed 4(d) rule is intended to incentivize proactive conservation efforts and allows actions that have beneficial or minimal impacts to monarchs and that do not threaten the species’ overall population.
+Our proposed 4(d) rule is intended to incentivize proactive conservation efforts.
+These exceptions include take resulting from activities that are either important to the conservation of the species or are considered to have minimal impacts and do not threaten the species' overall population.
 The exceptions in the proposed 4(d) rule are uniquely appropriate for monarchs because, unlike many listed species, monarch butterflies are found across an extensive historical range across the contiguous United States, Puerto Rico and the U.S. Virgin Islands.
-Our goal is to substantially increase breeding and migratory habitat through voluntary efforts.
+Through these exceptions, our goal is to achieve a significant increase in the availability of milkweed and nectar plants, protect and enhance overwintering habitat, and aid the public in helping further monarch butterfly conservation.
 We expect localized removal of milkweed and nectar plants will be outweighed by an overall addition of these resources across the landscape.
 To achieve an overall addition of monarch habitat, the species will need broad public support and action for monarch conservation.
+As a reminder, if an activity that will result in take of monarch is not specifically named in the 4(d) exceptions, it will be regulated.
+Other federal agencies, private citizens and groups can work with the U.S. Fish and Wildlife Service to pursue permits for incidental or purposeful take.

 Prohibiting removal and management of milkweed is unlikely to result in the natural return of habitat and milkweed to the landscape in quantities to support and increase monarch populations, since much of that habitat has been permanently converted to other land uses.
 Preventing or limiting milkweed management could motivate landowners to proactively and permanently remove remaining milkweed from their lands to avoid regulatory constraints.